biolink/biolinkml/semantics/README.md

 example.

 The rules can be used with any logic programming system.
 NAF or WFS both fine (TODO: check this claim).
+The rules are stratified such that SLD resolution/backtracking can be used if preferred.

 For convenience, wrappers for swi-prolog are provided.
 To run these you will need to install swi-prolog (v8 series) and to be on a system